The 10+1 Code™

 Licensing

-If you want to adopt the 10+1 as an internal standard, across policy, training, governance, and decision workflows, request licensing and implementation guidance.
-Contact cristina@10plus1.ai for more information.
+Institutions seeking to adopt the 10+1 Code as an internal standard across policy, training, governance, and decision workflows may request licensing and implementation guidance.
+Contact cristina@10plus1.ai

 About The Author

-Cristina DiGiacomo is an AI Philosopher and the creator of the 10+1™ Commandments of Human–AI Co-Existence™.
+Cristina DiGiacomo is an AI Philosopher and the creator of the 10+1™ Code.
 She advises leaders on responsible AI decision-making, governance design, and ethical operating standards that hold up under real-world incentives and uncertainty.

 Copyright

 © 2025 Cristina DiGiacomo.
 All rights reserved.
-10+1™, 10+1 Commandments of Human–AI Co-Existence™, and related marks are trademarks of Cristina DiGiacomo.
+10+1™, 10+1 Code™, and related marks are trademarks of Cristina DiGiacomo.
 No part of this publication may be reproduced, distributed, or transmitted in any form without prior written permission, except for brief quotations with attribution.